rasundsbak/rtd-tutorial/docs/source/000_timetable.rst

 - We are starting up a model :doc:`08_pirat`
 - Making a prompt and checking the answer.
 Tasks :doc:`08_pirat`
 - Pegasus X Sum.
 Changing the parameter, and checking the answer Preparations: Read :doc:`09_parameters`.
 Task: Run the content of the page :doc:`10_pegasus`
-- Kobler modellen til dokumenter: :doc:`11_pegasus_continued`
+- Connecting the model to the documents: :doc:`11_pegasus_continued`
-- Logger ut.
+- Logout.
-- Kort evaluering: vil jeg være med videre?
-Skriver navn på grønn lappe om man vil være med i gruppen ut desember 2025
+- Short evaluation: Do I want to stay on 443?
+Write your name on a green sticly note, if you want to stay until december 2025
-- Skriver navn på rød lapp om man vil slettes fra gruppen.
+- Write your name on a red sticky note if you want to leave the group.
-- Ferdig!
+- Finish!

-Velkommen, dette blir gøy!
+Welcome, this will be fun!
-Hilsen Pål og Ragnhild
+From Pål and Ragnhild